*** GED testing has resumed at both the Richmond and Sugar Land campuses. Please see the GED website for dates available and to register.

 WCJC Adult Education and Literacy offers GED instruction within a supportive classroom setting.
 The highly-qualified teaching staff prepares students to pass their GED test and provides encouragement and support for students who wish to continue their education.
 Career and financial counseling services are made available during class time.

-Sign up for classes with with WCJC's AEL program, or sign up for MyGED™ at www.GED.com and click on "Study" to find tools, free practice test questions, and "GED Ready™: The Official Practice Test."
+Sign up for classes with WCJC's AEL program, or sign up for MyGED™ at www.GED.com and click on "Study" to find tools, free practice test questions, and "GED Ready™: The Official Practice Test."

 How do I register?